Close Banner

 • Entertain young children at the redesigned Dino Play area.

 • Consider the Single Rider line for one of the experiences.
 (As long as your party is tall enough and capable of riding single.)
 All four Lower Lot rides (including Mario Kart) offer Single Rider lines.
-Some Single Riders lines require the ability to walk up or down steps (such as Transformers: The Ride-3D and Mario Kart).
+Some Single Rider lines require the ability to walk up or down steps (such as Transformers: The Ride-3D and Mario Kart, so talk to a team member if you need a ramp or elevator).

 • Use Child Switch if you have young children who are not tall enough to ride.

-Does AAP get me into Super Nintendo World World?
+Does AAP Get Me into Super Nintendo World?

-Overview of the Universal Studios Hollywood Attraction Assistance Pass-Entrance to Super Nintendo WorldOf course, the newest land is the most complicated to navigate.
-In fact, it's so popular that we created a whole post on how to access Super Nintendo World.
+Most of the time, all guests can just walk right in to Super Nintendo World.
+At peak times, the land can reach capacity and virtual line may form.
+The land is so popular that we created a whole post on how to access Super Nintendo World.
 The popular living video game land is also located in the Lower Lot.
 You cannot use AAP to get into the land ... initially.
-Sometimes you can walk right in through the Warp Pipe ( I know, cool, right?), and sometimes the land utilizes a virtual line to enter it.
+Sometimes you can walk right in through the Warp Pipe (I know, cool, right?), and sometimes the land utilizes a virtual line to enter it.
 You can also make a same-day Toadstool Café reservation to get in.
 The small area of the land can become very crowded and overwhelming even to neurotypical people.

 There are upgraded options to enter the land that have a fee.
 If Super Nintendo World is important to you, we highly recommend planning a few weeks ahead of time and purchasing Early Access.
 That allows you to enter the land one hour before the park opens.
 It will be the least crowded and least overwhelming time of day.
 And it's the coolest and best time of day for people with disabilities.
 The lines for the challenges will be the shortest then.
 Focus on those during that time if you are getting a Power-Up Band.

-If you cannot get there early Universal Express provides one-time reservation-free entry into the land.
-Unlimited Universal Express offers unlimited access to the land.
-And VIP Experience tours also have reservation-free access to the land.
-The VIP Experience also skips the line for Mario Kart: Bowser's Challenge.
-And that brings us to accessing the ride.
+If you cannot get there early Universal Express and Unlimited Express provide one-time reservation-free entry into the land.
+VIP Experience tours also have reservation-free access to the land.
+The VIP Experience also skips the line for Mario Kart: Bowser's Challenge as many times as you like.
+And that brings us to how to access the ride.

 Overview of the Universal Studios Hollywood Attraction Assistance Pass-People on Mario Kart

 Once you are in the land, you can take your AAP to Mario Kart to get a return time (or be directed to an alternate queue).
-If you have a long wait (we have seen the line reach four hours!) before you can return to the ride, you can leave the land and use your AAP to get back into the land to access the ride when it's time to ride.
+If you have a long wait (we have seen the line reach several hours!), you can leave the land and come back.
+(When there is a line to get in the land, you can use your AAP to get back into the land to access the ride when it's time to ride.)
 If eating at Toadstool Café is on your must-do list, grab a same-day reservation ASAP.
 The reservations fill up quickly.
 Here is the link to the menu and reservation.
 We also have a post on Super Nintendo World food.
-It can take awhile to eat here, so dine while you wait to ride Mario Kart.
+It can take a while to eat here, so dine while you wait to ride Mario Kart.

 The standby queue and the alternate queue have a lot of steps.
-If you require an elevator, let the team member know and you'll be directed straight to the elevator.
+If you require an elevator, let the team member know and you'll be directed straight to the elevator(s).

 Compared to the Lower Lot, the Studio Tour and Upper Lot attractions are toadally easier to manage with the AAP.
 The Studio Tour is accessible via elevator for guests who cannot use the escalator.
 We were directed immediately to the correct queue at the Studio Tour.
 We also headed to appropriate Upper Lot rides and show queues.
 With shows, characters and other activities, you'll find a lot more to do while waiting for return times.
 The AAP card can also assist you in accessing a wand pairing demonstration at Ollivanders in the Wizarding World.

-Planning ahead allows you to maximize your time and use the AAP for the longer waits.
+Planning ahead allows you to maximize your time and use the AAP for longer waits.
 We received a return time for The Simpsons Ride, which tends to have a longer line.
 Then we headed for the Studio Tour.
 By the time we exited the tour, it was time to ride The Simpsons Ride.
 We received a return time for The Secret Life of Pets before heading to WaterWorld.
 After the show, it was time to ride.
+Every time we've used AAP to ride Harry Potter and the Forbidden Journey, we've been sent straight to the alternate queue without needing to collect a return.

 Yes.
 You can acquire and use the AAP at Halloween Horror Nights.
+You still need to sigh up online in advance.
 There may be some alternative transportation available for people with physical disabilities if the mazes are a long walk over varying terrain as well.
-Arrive early to set up the AAP because lines can grow long to acquire the pass itself.
+Arrive early to pick up the AAP because lines can grow long to acquire the pass itself.
 Depending on the maze locations, you might have different procedures for acquiring the return times so ask questions about how to use the AAP that night when you receive it.
-For example, in 2021 and 2022, two mazes were a long walk past the Wizarding World and far away from the rest of the event.
-Guests using APP could acquire a return time for both mazes at a kiosk just outside the Wizarding World entrance so they experience them both while in the area.
+For example, two mazes are often a long walk past the Wizarding World and far away from the rest of the event.
+Guests using AAP could acquire a return time for both mazes at a kiosk just outside the Wizarding World entrance so they experience them both while in the area.

 Just as with other situations, research which attractions may be safe and interesting for your family member with special needs.
 You can pick up a Guide for Rider Safety at Guest Relations or view it in advance.
 The pamphlet can help guests avoid smoke and fog or certain lighting.
 You can also read about which rides accommodate a service animal.
 Find out which attractions are best for guests who have a fear of heights or small spaces.